 Free GED Testing in Texas and Illinois

-Texas residents are offered GED vouchers used as payment for the GED tests.
+Texas residents are offered GED vouchers to use as payment for the GED tests.
 These vouchers are available for students 21 years old and older.
 So qualifying students don’t need to pay for the High School Equivalency (GED) exam.

-In July 2023, the Illinois Community College announced that the state offers the GED test for free to successful testers.
+The Illinois Community College has also announced that the state offers the GED test for free to successful testers.
 GED applicants can use the code ILSAVE upon registration.

 Free GED Testing in Georgia